likamrat/arcbox-1/docs/README.md

-# ArcBox - An Azure Arc Jumpstart project
+# Jumpstart ArcBox - An Azure Arc Jumpstart project

-## ArcBox - Overview
+## Jumpstart ArcBox - Overview

 ![ArcBox architecture diagram](./img/arch.png)

-ArcBox is a project that provides an easy to deploy sandbox for all things Azure Arc.
+Jumpstart ArcBox is a project that provides an easy to deploy sandbox for all things Azure Arc.
 ArcBox is designed to be completely self-contained within a single Azure subscription and resource group, which will make it easy for a user to get hands-on with all available Azure Arc technology with nothing more than an available Azure subscription.

 Azure Arc capabilities available in ArcBox include: